PatrickLiu022/GenerateStrongPassword/README.txt

    StrongPasswordGenerator stores a randomly generated password using ASCII values stored in an ArrayList object.

-This is just a rough draft!
 Contact me if you want to work on it with me!

 Email: pzl2@uw.edu